Poison to Detect: Detection of Targeted Overfitting in Federated Learning: Experiments

 \subsubsection{Detection using fingerprinting}

-The fingerprint analysis shows excellent and robust results across all datasets for scenario I, as shown in Table \ref{subtab:scenario_i_metrics} and \ref{subtab:detection_rounds}.
-Detection is almost immediate across all datasets, with an accuracy ranging from 0.75 to 1.0.
-Thus for scenario I the fingerprinting method is the most reliable method.
-However, this method fails drastically in scenario II, where a subset of clients is targeted.
-This is due to the fact that the fingerprint signal should be stronger to survive an aggregation with the local models of the 2 other clients.
-However, a stronger fingerprint compromises the model and disrupts the learning process, making this method the least reliable in scenario II.
+Fingerprinting achieves strong and robust performance across all datasets in Scenario~I (Tables~\ref{subtab:scenario_i_metrics}, \ref{subtab:detection_rounds}), with near-immediate detection and accuracy ranging from 0.75 to 1.0, making it the most reliable method in this setting.
+However, performance decreases significantly in Scenario~II, where a subset of clients is targeted.
+In this case, the fingerprint signal is diluted by aggregation with other targeted clients, requiring stronger fingerprints to remain detectable.
+Such stronger fingerprints interfere with training and degrade model performance, making the method unreliable in Scenario~II.

+We explore three fingerprint generation strategies: sparse fingerprints, which minimise training interference; random unit vectors, which offer increased robustness under aggregation; and hash-based fingerprints, which enable deterministic reproducibility and facilitate collaborative calibration.
+The choice of fingerprint affects the detection sensitivity, model performance, and scalability.

-\paragraph{Limitations} The fingerprinting method described in this paper requires that the orchestrator's optimiser both receives and sends the same type of updates—either gradients or model weights.
-Hence, optimisers that receive gradients but return weights (\eg Fedopt or FedProx) are incompatible with this approach.
-In addition to that, for scenario II, and since the malicious aggregation targeted a subset of clients, more powerful fingerprints are needed, which may interfere with the learning time, as a stronger fingerprint may degrade the model's performance.
+\paragraph{\textbf{Limitations}} The fingerprinting method assumes that the orchestrator’s optimiser both receives and returns the same type of update (either gradients or model weights).
+As a result, optimisers that receive gradients but return weights ( e.g., FedProx) are incompatible.
+Additionally, in Scenario~II, stronger fingerprints are required to counteract signal dilution, which can disrupt learning and degrade model performance.

+Client-specific fingerprint vectors are constructed using independent client seeds, producing sparse random vectors that are approximately orthogonal in high-dimensional parameter spaces.
+Under independence assumptions, their inner products are zero in expectation, and concentration effects ensure that empirical inner products remain negligible with high probability.\footnote{This follows from the Johnson--Lindenstrauss lemma~\cite{johnson1984extensions}, which guarantees that random projections in sufficiently high-dimensional spaces preserve approximate orthogonality with high probability.}

+Despite this approximate orthogonality, each client's fingerprint signal is diluted by a factor of approximately $1/n$ under uniform aggregation across $n$ clients simultaneously targeted.
+Without inter-client coordination, this effect can be mitigated by increasing the target dot strength $S_{\text{target}}$, which scales the fingerprint amplitude and partially compensates for dilution, at the cost of a small utility trade-off (see Section~\ref{sec:utility}).

+If inter-client communication is permitted, clients can coordinate the construction of nearly orthogonal fingerprint directions $\{s_1, s_2, \ldots, s_n\}$, improving signal separability in the aggregated update, reducing cross-client interference, and providing a formal orthogonality guarantee.